 But if the check is for a large amount or from out of state, your bank may wait to make those funds fully available to you.
-It's important to keep in mind that with a direct deposit the funds are electronically deposited, which is why you can receive credit for them right away.
+It's important to keep in mind that with a direct deposit, the funds are electronically deposited, which is why you can receive credit for them right away.

 Look for the Next Business Day Notice

 Many banks have a cutoff time when they switch over to the next business day.
 One reason they do this is so they can send the majority of the day’s work on to the processing center so everything can be processed by midnight.

 This can also apply to checks.
-Here’s how: When you deposit a check and the receipt says next business day or the date on the receipt is for the next day, it means that although they received the money, the check will not be sent to the processing center until the next business day.
+Here’s how it works – When you deposit a check and the receipt says next business day or the date on the receipt is for the next day, it means that although they received the money, the check will not be sent to the processing center until the next business day.

-So, instead of your money being available the next morning, it will be available the following business day.
+So, instead of your money being available the next morning, it will be available the day after.
 If a bank has already crossed over to the next business day, there is usually a sign denoting this.
 It also may print on your receipt.
 The ATM will also inform you if it has been switched over to the next business day.